-Breakfast and Lunch are provided to SEA students by the Food Service Staff employed by SCS.
+Breakfast and lunch are provided to SEA students by the food service staff employed by SCS.
 All food is prepared at the school.
-SEA participates in the Federal School Lunch Program and offers Free Breakfast and Free Lunch to all students.
-Free After-School Snacks are provided to students at SEA who participate in the Academic Enrichment Program, a 21st Century Grant Program.
+SEA participates in the Federal School Lunch Program and offers free breakfast and lunch to all students.
+Free after-school snacks are provided to students at SEA who participate in the Academic Enrichment Program, a twenty-first CenturygGrant program.